 Bat Surveys

 Bat surveys are an essential part of the planning process for many development projects.
-They help to identify the presence of bats and their roosts, ensuring that appropriate measures are taken to protect them.
+They help identify the presence of bats and their roosts, ensuring appropriate measures are taken to protect them throughout development.

 1